We may earn a commission if you click on a link, but at no extra cost to you. Read our disclosure policy for information.

 The most recommended fruit is undoubtedly the apple, although pineapples and bananas can also be recommended.

-For that reason, your guinea pig’s diet should revolve around grass, especially timothy hay, alfalfa, and commercial pellets that prevent the overgrowth of the guinea pig’s teeth.
+Your guinea pig’s diet should revolve around grass, especially timothy hay, alfalfa, and commercial pellets that prevent the overgrowth of the guinea pig’s teeth.

 You have to offer your guinea pig a daily dose of vegetables.